 Lucy Colquhoun graduated from the Royal College of Music, studying with Roger Vignoles.
 During her time at the College she won all the major prizes for piano accompaniment, including the Alisdair Graham Prize for Piano Accompaniment (English Song), the Joan Chissel Schumann Prize and the Titanic Memoriam Prize in the Lies Askonas Singing Competition.
 Lucy was also recipient of the Douglas and Hilda Simmonds Award, the Kendall Taylor Award, and a scholarship from the Honourable Society of the Knights of the Round Table.
 This year she was winner of the Ronald Tickner Trust Award as part of the Somerset Song Prize.
 Lucy continues to study privately with Roger Vignoles, supported by the Honourable Society of the Knights of the Round Table.
+She performs at the Purcell Room, Southbank Centre in October 2018.

 While studying at the Royal Northern College she was the winner of the RJ Forbes Prize for Piano Accompaniment, a finalist in the college’s Schubert Prize, and was generously supported by the Walter Deakin Bursary for Young Musicians.